Spaghetti Junction, Birmingham

-The Gravelly Hill Interchange, popularly known as Spaghetti Junction, is a road junction in Birmingham, England.
+Spaghetti Junction, officially the Gravelly Hill Interchange, is a major road junction in Birmingham, England.
 It is junction 6 of the M6 motorway where it meets the A38(M) Aston Expressway in the Gravelly Hill area of Birmingham.
 The interchange was opened on 24 May 1972.

 Background

 The asymmetrical junction provides access to and from the A38 (Tyburn Road), A38(M) (Aston Expressway), the A5127 (Lichfield Road/Gravelly Hill), and several unclassified local roads.
 It covers 30 acres, serves 18 routes and includes 4 km of slip roads, but only 1 km of the M6 itself.
 Across five different levels, it has 559 concrete columns, reaching up to 24.4 m.
 The engineers had to elevate 21.7 km of motorway to accommodate two railway lines, three canals and two rivers.

 In 1958, the Ministry of Transport commissioned the engineering firm Sir Owen Williams & Partners to investigate possible routes to connect the M6, the A38(M) and the A38 trunk road.

 The interchange's colloquial name, "Spaghetti Junction", was coined in 1965 by journalists from the Birmingham Evening Mail.
 On 1 June 1965, reporter Roy Smith described plans for the then unbuilt junction as a "cross between a plate of spaghetti and an unsuccessful attempt at a Staffordshire knot" and sub-editor Alan Eaglesfield headlined the article "Spaghetti Junction".
 The name would later be given to other complex road junctions around the world.
 The student magazine of Birmingham City University, Spaghetti Junction, took its name from the interchange's nickname, before being rebranded as Polygon.